 This Superduo Duet herringbone bracelet is attractive and simple to make.
 I added a feature beaded clasp.
-This pattern is also available as a complete kit.
-Or, you can buy materials for this project in my beading supplies department in the Beadshop.

 The Superduo Duets are a fantastic new beading innovation.
 They are identical in size and shape to ordinary Superduos, but they have a special two-tone colour.
 So, as you wear these beads, they shift and shimmer.
 This gives a fabulous colour effect.
 I feel it works especially well in Herringbone stitch.

 What materials do I need for the superduo duet herringbone bracelet?

 The Superduo Duet Herringbone bracelet is made with Duets and normal Superduos.
 So, you will need to start by choosing your Duet colour.
 Then pick a normal Superduo to tone with one of these colours.